Korean War Legacy Project

 Rebuilding Europe During the Korean War

-John V. Larson explains that in 1950 he was not deployed to Korea, but instead to Dreux-Louvilliers U.S. Air Force Base, about fifty miles outside Paris, France.
-He worked to deactivate and remove mines, repair U.S. bases and bombed-out runways, and build touch-down strips for bombers in France, Belgium, Netherlands, and Poland.
-He recalls seeing the crematorium pits left at Nazi Death Camps.
+In 1950, John V. Larson was deployed not to Korea, but to Dreux-Louvilliers Air Base near Paris, France.
+There, he actively removed mines, repaired bombed runways, and built touchdown strips across France, Belgium, the Netherlands, and Poland.
+Additionally, he vividly recalls witnessing the crematorium pits left at Nazi death camps during his service.

 Tags: Physical destruction,Weapons